 For your media strategy, you need to have a multi-channel approach with cross-promotion, PR and you need to talk to game/tech writers and Android-specific bloggers.

 For Patrick Mork, good PR is one of the most underused things in this industry: talk to the press, send them apks, have a blog, etc. Get them to write about your apps.
 An interesting tip that he gave is that getting people to write about your app improves your search rankings in the Play Store.
-So not only you get more people to your Google Play Store page, you also get ranked better!
+So not only will you get more people to your Google Play Store page, you also get ranked better!

 You can even A/B Test your app creatives to know which ones work better.
 You also need to put the word out about your game or app before the launch.